Please wait

 Moto Morini Seiemmezzo Summary

-Moto Morini Seiemmezzo is a street bike available at a starting price of Rs.
-6,99,000 in India.
-It is available in 2 variants and 6 colours with top variant price starting from Rs.
-7,10,000.
+Moto Morini Seiemmezzo is a street bike available in 2 variants and 6 colours.
 The Moto Morini Seiemmezzo is powered by 649cc BS6 engine which develops a power of 54.24 bhp and a torque of 54 Nm.
 With both front and rear disc brakes, Moto Morini Seiemmezzo comes up with anti-locking braking system.
 This Seiemmezzo bike weighs 215 kg and has a fuel tank capacity of 15.5 liters.

 The Moto Morini Seiemmezzo 6 ½ is available in two variants – Scrambler and Retro Street – and it competes in the middleweight segment of the Indian market.